-By day I’m a BI Data Analyst and by night I write about SQL and data things here on dev.to and am studying for my AWS Solutions Architect Associate certification exam.
+By day I’m a BI Data Analyst and by night I write about SQL and data things here on dev.to and am studying for my AWS Certification exam.

 I’ve just reached the three-month mark writing on dev.to so it’s time for some reflection.
 This does involve some humblebragging, but I promise it will be over soon.

 I began blogging on my self-hosted Wordpress site the last time I was on the job hunt.
 To no surprise, it wasn’t exactly flooded with new visitors.

 After seeing a colleague blogging on Medium, I weighed up my options and decided to take the plunge on dev.to.
 I’m really glad I did.
 I’m not a traditional web developer or software engineer but I still have something to offer the community.

 My first few posts were ‘listicles’, easy to read, but felt a little too Buzzfeedy.

 I reassessed the tone and found a more conversational voice.
 The same way I’d talk to a colleague about a technical subject, but without recreating technical documentation.

 These are three posts I’m most proud of, and coincidentally, have the most views.